 Premiums are deferred until earned.
 Premiums are included in revenue on a daily pro rata basis over the term of policies while in force.

-(d) Unearned premium liabilities, and premium deficiency reserve
+(d) Unearned premium liabilities, deferred policy acquisition costs and premium deficiency reserve

 Unearned premium liabilities represent the deferral portion of the premiums written related to the unexpired terms of coverage.